 Thou hast thought in thine evil that I was like unto thee.
 But I will rebuke thee and reveal all this to thy face.

-Therefore understand this, you that forget God, lest he seize you and there be none to deliver:
+Therefore understand this, you who forget God, lest he seize you and there be none to deliver:

 A sacrifice of praise shall glorify me; therein is the way I will show him the deliverance of God.